Alemu2502/reactjs-with-docker/README.md

 14. [License](#license)
 15. [Conclusion](#conclusion)

-### Overview
+# Overview

 This project is a personal portfolio built with React.js, showcasing my skills, projects, and experience.
 The portfolio features a CI/CD pipeline for seamless deployment and updates.

-### Features
+# Features

-1. Responsive Design: Adapts to different screen sizes for an optimal viewing experience on any device.
+#### 1. Responsive Design:
+ Adapts to different screen sizes for an optimal viewing experience on any device.
-2. Interactive Project Showcases: Highlight projects with detailed descriptions and visual elements.
+#### 2. Interactive Project Showcases:
+Highlight projects with detailed descriptions and visual elements.
-3. Contact Form Integration: Enables visitors to get in touch easily.
+#### 3. Contact Form Integration:
+ Enables visitors to get in touch easily.
-4. Smooth Navigation and Transitions: Provides a seamless user experience.
+#### 4. Smooth Navigation and Transitions:
+Provides a seamless user experience.
-5. Automated CI/CD Pipeline: Ensures continuous integration and deployment of updates.
+#### 5. Automated CI/CD Pipeline:
+Ensures continuous integration and deployment of updates.

-### Technologies Used
+# Technologies Used

-1. Frontend: React.js, HTML, CSS, JavaScript
+1. Frontend: React.js, HTML, CSS, JavaScript, Vite
 2. CI/CD: GitHub Actions
 3. Deployment: Docker

-### Setup and Installation
+# Setup and Installation

 Prerequisites
 1. Node.js and npm installed